simplocms/docs/docs/theme/compiling-assets.md

 Javascript pre-processors.
 Of course, if you don't want to use Webpack, you can choose another tool for developing your application or just use nothing, it's your decision.

-> For more information about Compiling Assets (Mix), please visit official [Laravel Documentation](https://laravel.com/docs/5.8/mix)
+> For more information about Compiling Assets (Mix), please visit an official [Laravel Documentation](https://laravel.com/docs/5.8/mix)

 ## Compiling Assets With Theme